 The bill H.410, introduced by Representative LaLonde, aims to redefine the calculation of recidivism and establish a graduated classification system for tracking individuals who recidivate, as well as those who commit repeat violent offenses.
-Key changes include the introduction of new definitions for "recidivism" and "repeat violent offender," which clarify that recidivism refers to individuals convicted of a new crime after a previous conviction, while repeat violent offenders are those who commit multiple violent offenses.
+Key changes include the introduction of new definitions for "recidivism" and "repeat violent offender," which clarify that recidivism refers to individuals convicted of a new crime after a previous conviction, while repeat violent offenders are defined as those committing multiple violent offenses.
 The bill also outlines a classification system for recidivism based on the time elapsed since sentencing before a new conviction occurs, with four distinct classes ranging from one year to ten years.

 Statutes affected: